Lyrics-Tags-Generator/lyrics-tags-generator-docs/README.md

 ## tags-py

-I've also developed a small Python script for those who prefer to use the terminal.
-[Click here to download](https://github.com/alsonick/tags-py).
+We've also developed a small Python script that interacts with Lyrics Tags Generator for those who prefer to use the terminal.
+[Click here for instructions on how to setup the Python script](https://github.com/alsonick/tags-py).

 ## Stack